What is CTTW Diamonds?

 Some engagement ring settings can have a significant total carat weight even before the center stone is added.
 For example, this grande halo split shank setting from James Allen has a 0.70 CTTW without any center stone due to its 64 pavé and halo set diamonds.

 The price of a diamond increases exponentially with its carat weight.
-For example, a sells for $1,243.
-A 1.00 carat diamond with the same specifications costs $5,453, despite only being twice the carat weight.
+For example, a 0.52 carat round, H color, VS2 diamond like this one from Blue Nile sells for $960.
+A 1.03 carat diamond with the same specifications costs $4,650, despite only being twice the carat weight.

 The reason for this is simple.
 Large diamonds are significantly rarer than smaller diamonds and as a result, they can command higher prices on the market.
 Because of this, a large diamond is always going to be worth significantly more than a smaller diamond of the same quality.